Size and Share of Capital Exchange Ecosystem

 The capital market consists of traded stocks, which further consists of traded securities, the mutual fund industry, and exchange-traded funds.
 The capital market acts as a place where financial investments can be acquired or disposed of.
 Stock exchanges act as a medium where these issued shares and bonds are traded.

-The capital market exchange ecosystem is segmented by market composition, capital market, stock type, and bond type.
+The capital exchange ecosystem is segmented by market composition, capital market, stock type, and bond type.
 By market composition, the market is sub-segmented into primary market and secondary market.
 By capital market, the market is sub-segmented into the stock market and bond market.
 By stock type, the market is sub-segmented into common and preferred stock, growth stock, value stock, defensive stock, and others.
-By bond type, the market is sub-segmented into government, corporate, municipal, mortgage, etc. The report offers market size and forecasts for the capital market exchange ecosystem in terms of revenue (USD) for all the above segments.
+By bond type, the market is sub-segmented into government, corporate, municipal, mortgage, etc. The report offers market size and forecasts for the capital exchange ecosystem in terms of revenue (USD) for all the above segments.

 | Primary Market |